Munich: Religion

 About 45% of Munich's residents are not affiliated with any religious group; this ratio represents the fastest growing segment of the population.
 As in the rest of Germany, the Catholic and Protestant churches have experienced a continuous decline in membership.
-As of 31 December 2017, 31.8% of the city's inhabitants were Catholic, 11.4% Protestant, 0.3% Jewish, and 3.6% were members of an Orthodox Church (Eastern Orthodox or Oriental Orthodox).
+As of 31 December 2017, 31.8% of the city's inhabitants were Catholic, 11.4% Protestant, 0.3% Jewish (see: History of the Jews in Munich), and 3.6% were members of an Orthodox Church (Eastern Orthodox or Oriental Orthodox).
 About 1% adhere to other Christian denominations.
 There is also a small Old Catholic parish and an English-speaking parish of the Episcopal Church in the city.
-According to Munich Statistical Office, in 2013 about 8.6% of Munich's population was Muslim.
+According to Munich Statistical Office, in 2013 about 6.9% of Munich's population was Muslim.

+Munich has the largest Uyghur population with about 800 (whole Germany about 1,600) people with Uyghur diaspora.
+Many of them fled to Munich due to the Chinese government and are exiled in Munich.
+Munich is also home to World Uyghur Congress, which is an international organisation of exiled Uyghurs.

 Government and politics

 As the capital of Bavaria, Munich is an important political centre for both the state and country as a whole.
 It is the seat of the Landtag of Bavaria, the State Chancellery, and all state departments.
 Several national and international authorities are located in Munich, including the Federal Finance Court of Germany, the German Patent Office and the European Patent Office.
+Bavaria has been dominated by the Christian Social Union in Bavaria (CSU) on a federal, state, and local level since the establishment of the Federal Republic in 1949.

 Mayor

-The current mayor of Munich is Dieter Reiter of the centre-left Social Democratic Party (SPD), who was elected in 2014 and re-elected in 2020.
-Munich has a much stronger left-wing tradition than the rest of the state, which has been dominated by the conservative Christian Social Union in Bavaria (CSU) on a federal, state, and local level since the establishment of the Federal Republic in 1949.
-Munich, by contrast, has been governed by the SPD for all but six years since 1948.
-As of the 2020 local elections, green and centre-left parties also hold a majority in the city council (Stadtrat).
+The current mayor of Munich is Dieter Reiter, he is from the Social Democratic Party of Germany (SPD).
+He was elected in 2014 and re-elected in 2020.

 The most recent mayoral election was held on 15 March 2020, with a runoff held on 29 March, and the results were as follows: